ballerina-platform/module-ballerina-auth/README.md

 The `auth` library is one of the standard library modules of the [Ballerina](https://ballerina.io/) language.

-This module provides a framework for authentication/authorization with Basic authentication scheme as specified in [RFC 7617](https://datatracker.ietf.org/doc/html/rfc7617).
+This module provides a framework for authentication/authorization with the Basic Authentication scheme as specified in [RFC 7617](https://datatracker.ietf.org/doc/html/rfc7617).

-The "Basic" Hypertext Transfer Protocol (HTTP) authentication scheme transmits credentials as user-id/password pairs, encoded using Base64.
-This scheme is not considered to be a secure method of user authentication unless used in conjunction with some external secure system such as TLS, as the user-id and password are passed over the network as cleartext.
+The "Basic" Hypertext Transfer Protocol (HTTP) authentication scheme transmits credentials as user-id/password pairs encoded using Base64.
+This scheme is not considered to be a secure method of user authentication unless used in conjunction with some external secure system such as TLS, as the user ID and password are passed over the network as cleartext.

-The Ballerina Auth module facilitates auth providers that are to be used by the clients and listeners of different protocol connectors.
+The Ballerina `auth` module facilitates auth providers that are to be used by the clients and listeners of different protocol connectors.

-For more information go to [The Auth Module](https://docs.central.ballerina.io/ballerina/auth/latest).
+For more information, go to the [`auth` module](https://docs.central.ballerina.io/ballerina/auth/latest).

 For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/learn/by-example/).